MorVo1/Ramans/README.md

 Tom-Z15 - GUI, MorVo1 - backend

-### Ramans is a generator of pixelart little men made in python.
+### Ramans is a generator of pixelart of little men, made in python.
 #

 ## Requirements